Dr Dan Yedu Quansah

 He subsequently won the prestigious Swiss Excellence Scholarship in 2017 to conduct a PhD research at the Lausanne University in Switzerland under the supervision of Prof. Jardena Puder.
 He completed his PhD study in 2020.

 From 2017 to 2020, Dr. Quansah specialized in the field of Cardiovascular and metabolism and clinical research in women with Gestational diabetes mellitus.
-He is currently with Prof Jardena Puder at the Lausanne University Hospital as a postdoctoral research assistant.
+He is currently with Prof Jardena Puder at the Lausanne University Hospital as a research scientist.